Rutland, Illinois

 Rutland is a village in LaSalle County, Illinois, United States.
 It is part of the Ottawa Micropolitan Statistical Area.
 As of the 2020 census, the population was 259, down from 318 at the 2010 census.

 The village was named after Rutland, Vermont.

 History

-The village was founded as "New Rutland" in 1855 when approximately 200 members of the Vermont Emigration Association paid $10 each for a plot of land.
+The village was founded as “New Rutland” in 1855 when approximately 200 members of the Vermont Emigration Association paid $10 each for a plot of land.
 The original location of the town-site was exclusively within LaSalle county.
-However, an additional ten blocks of land were added October 20, 1856, that was located primarily in adjacent Marshall County.
+However, an additional ten blocks of land were added October 20, 1856, located primarily in adjacent Marshall County.

 2021 Village Hall Fire

-On the morning of October 15, 2021, a fire was reported at the village's 100 block of Northwest Front Street.
+On the morning of October 15, 2021, a fire was reported across the street from the village's 100 block of Northwest Front Street.
 Fifteen fire departments responded, including Streator, along with multiple ambulances and law enforcement personal.
 The fire is currently being investaged as an arson attack.